z-r0crypt/microcorruption/Tutorial.md

 * knowledge of memory corruption vulnerabilities

 To start with the CTF one is advised to go through the [lock manual](https://microcorruption.com/manual.pdf) provided by the CTF team.
-The manual provides of useful information from attackers perspective as well .
+The manual provides of useful information from attackers perspective as well.
+The first thing you will get to know about the product `LockIT Pro` is that it is built on MSP430 microcontroller.